pickleat/portfolio/src/pages/posts/emojiFavicon.md

 ![Example of Website Favicons](https://raw.githubusercontent.com/pickleat/dev.to/master/Screen%20Shot%202018-11-08%20at%201.22.49%20PM.png)

-I've been working on a project1 for CS50 for web-programming class.
+I've been working on a project for CS50 for web-programming class.
 The assignment: build a book review website, using Flask and PostgreSQL.
 While I was working on it, I got bit miffed that my site wasn't looking very professional.
 I was using Bootstrap, for the ease of formatting, but that wasn't looking great, just a tad better than the default.
 I decided adding a favicon would help a bit, but I didn't want to mess with making a logo or finding a picture and scaling it, so I thought.
 Maybe an emoji would work?
 It did, fantastically!

 I decided it would be painless to find the emoji I wanted and then just add it to my `<head>` of my template.html.
 Here's how the code ended up looking: